CristianJitca/CristianJitca/README.md

 I'm Cristian, an aspiring Software Engineer currently on the exciting journey of learning Python programming.
 Excited about learning the ins and outs of software development and building cool things!

-Excited to collaborate and learn from the amazing GitHub community! 😊
+Thrilled to collaborate and learn from the amazing GitHub community! 😊

 <!--
 **CristianJitca/CristianJitca** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.